lightning/bolts/04-onion-routing.md

    * [`u32`:`height`]

-The `payment_hash` is unknown to the final node, the `payment_secret` doesn't match the `payment_hash`, the amount for that `payment_hash` is incorrect, the CLTV expiry of the htlc is too close to the current block height for safe handling or `payment_metadata` isn't present while it should be.
+The `payment_hash` is unknown to the final node, the `payment_secret` doesn't match the `payment_hash`, the amount for that `payment_hash` is too low, the CLTV expiry of the htlc is too close to the current block height for safe handling or `payment_metadata` isn't present while it should be.

 The `htlc_msat` parameter is superfluous, but left in for backwards compatibility.
-The value of `htlc_msat` always matches the amount specified in the final hop onion payload.
-It therefore does not have any informative value to the sender.
-A penultimate hop sending a different amount or expiry for the htlc is handled through `final_incorrect_cltv_expiry` and `final_incorrect_htlc_amount`.
+The value of `htlc_msat` is required to be at least the value specified in the final hop onion payload.
+It therefore does not have any substantial informative value to the sender (though may indicate the penultimate node took a lower fee than expected).
+A penultimate hop sending an amount or an expiry that is too low for the htlc is handled through `final_incorrect_cltv_expiry` and `final_incorrect_htlc_amount`.

 The `height` parameter is set by the final node to the best known block height at the time of receiving the htlc.
 This can be used by the sender to distinguish